audreyngnn/Excel-Project-1/README.md

-# Retail Range Optimisation – Excel Digital Twin
+# Retail Range Optimisation – Digital Twin

 An Excel-based simulation of how a Range Optimisation Analyst optimises product range and shelf space in a large retailer.